 - If you soaked the reed in hot water, it might need to be left to dry out for a few minutes.

 - Try putting a plaque in and squeeze the opening shut with your fingers.
 Make sure the reed is soaked otherwise it can split.
 If you do not have a plaque, you can try shutting the opening without one.

 - The reed might be too new and might need to be "broken in."
-Break in the reed if it is new and if the tone and intonation feel out of control with tone or pitch.
+Break in the reed if it is new and if the tone and intonation feel out of control.
 To break in a reed, all you need to do is play on it for an hour or more.
 Try practicing music with a lot of fast, articulated notes to break your reeds in quicker.